msimonin/vagrant-g5k/README.md

 almost on the same time you can use a job container (see: https://www.grid5000.fr/mediawiki/index.php/Advanced_OAR#Container_jobs)

-* First create you container job using OAR cli from the fronted of your choice.
+* First create you container job using OAR cli from the frontend of your choice.
 * Then instruct vagrant-g5k about this job container id in the Vagrantfile :

 ```